vitejs/vite/CONTRIBUTING.md

 Some common test helpers, e.g. `testDir`, `isBuild` or `editFile` are available in `packages/playground/testUtils.ts`.

+Note: The test build environment uses a [different default set of Vite config](https://github.com/vitejs/vite/blob/9c6501d9c363eaa3c1e7708d531fb2a92b633db6/scripts/jestPerTestSetup.ts#L102-L122) to skip transpilation during tests to make it faster.
+This may produce a different result compared to the default production build.

 ### Extending the Test Suite

 To add new tests, you should find a related playground to the fix or feature (or create a new one).
 As an example, static assets loading are tested in the [assets playground](https://github.com/vitejs/vite/tree/main/packages/playground/assets).
 In this Vite App, there is a test for `?raw` imports, with [a section is defined in the `index.html` for it](https://github.com/vitejs/vite/blob/71215533ac60e8ff566dc3467feabfc2c71a01e2/packages/playground/assets/index.html#L121):